NicBuihner/work-tools/GSuite/ZoomSAML/README.md

 ball, I hope this will ease your pain and assist you in wasting as little taxpayer money as possible.

-I'm assuming that you're using GSuite as your primary IDP and that you will federating Zoom via SAML.
+I'm assuming that you're using GSuite as your primary IDP and that you will be federating Zoom via SAML.
 I recommend this over the "Sign in with Google" or OIDC flow as it allows you more control over user attributes in Zoom.
 Going through documentation we identified the following attribute assertions as the